voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 }
 ```

-Great, we also store a reference to the bridge and check if the `Vue` instance was already detected.
+Great, a reference to the bridge is also stored and a check exists to know if the `Vue` instance was already detected.
 In case it hasn't, we wait for it.
 Otherwise, we proceed to `connect` to it.

 ```js
 // app-backend/src/index.js